gws/munin-plugin-couchdb/README.md

 #### Users ####

 **Warning:** these graphs are *disabled* by default.
-To enable them you should:

-1. Set `env.monitor_users yes` in plugin's configuration file
-2. Ensure that `env.username` and `env.password` are represents credentials
-   for CouchDB server administrator user
-3. Ensure that plugin's configuration file is readable for no one, but Munin
+To enable them you should set `env.monitor_users yes` in plugin configuration file and also provide CouchDB server administrator user.
+See `Setting Auth Credentials` section above for recommendations.

 The `couchdb_users` and `couchdb_admin_users` graphs shows total amount of known users by CouchDB.